marchoeppner/gabi/docs/usage.md

 - Samples with only short reads (Assembler: Shovill)
 - Samples with Nanopore reads and **optional** short reads (Assembler: Dragonflye)
-- Samples with only Pacbio HiFi reads (Assembler: IPA)
+- Samples with only Pacbio HiFi reads (Assembler: Flye)

 This is why it is important to make sure that all reads coming from the same sample are linked by a common sample ID.